 - Are you able to balance work and academic responsibilities during the semester?

 - For jobs, are you planning on working part-time or full-time?

 Although the criteria for opportunities post-graduation careers may be slightly different, the same principles of planning in advance still apply.

 Lastly, the Career Center is an excellent resource to start your internship or job search with.
-Schedule an appointment with a Career Counselor on LionsLink (powered by Handshake) to discuss how you wish to move forward in your career path.
+Schedule an appointment with a Career Counselor on Handshake to discuss how you wish to move forward in your career path.

 Gathering Your Resources